netpositive-money/netpositive-money.github.io/elm-pages/content/de/partners/index.md

 increased your positive climate impact 20-fold and still have a safe offset.
 Now you can be reasonably sure that personally, your Bitcoin engagement has been net positive for the climate.
 Of course, we're very happy if you go beyond that.

+## Can I donate in Bitcoin?
+When Lightning, Sir?

+At the moment, our recommended organisations don't yet support directly giving in Bitcoin.
+While you're waiting for that, why not throw your filthy fiat at them and show them it would be worth their while to get a shot at your precious Bitcoin?
+Or just contact them and ask if you could lend them a hand in getting it done!

+## Where is my favorite organisation/my country?

+If you want to support a different organisation or fund that, say, might be tax-free in your country, please let us know so we can try and build the infrastructure to make that easier &mdash; or even better, just do it yourself and let us know about it.